naveenanem22/timesheets/README.md

 ## Timesheets
 Timesheets is a section of APIs under RESTFul ERP-HR solution.
 These APIs predominantly deal with the functionalities such as - Employee's time tracking, project management.

+## Modules
+* Resource Allocation: Inorder for an employee's efforts to be tracked, he needs to be assignged to a task.
+This module deals with allocating resources to various tasks under projects specific to a customer.
+Point to note is that Resources has to be assigned to the Task but not the otherway round.

 ## Technologies
 <b>Built with</b>
 - [Spring Boot](https://spring.io/projects/spring-boot)